Skip to content

 • Use in gas-fired equipment and marine environments

-In addition, the environmental and safety codes differ from state to state, so you should ensure you check with UL to remain compliant.
+In addition, environmental and safety codes differ from state to state, so you should check with UL to remain compliant.

-The difference between UL 9540 and UL 9540a is that the former is a group of standards for energy storage systems to follow, and the other is a specific test intended to gauge thermal runaway.
+The difference between UL 9540 and UL 9540a is that the former is a set of standards for energy storage systems to follow, while the latter is a specific test intended to gauge thermal runaway

 UL 9540 is a safety standard for an energy storage system (ESS) and equipment intended for connection to a local utility grid or standalone application.
 It designates vital issues associated with ESS, including: